cloudflare/pint/docs/configuration.md

   matching those regexp rules will be checked, other modified files will be ignored.
 - `exclude` - list of file patterns to ignore when running checks.
-  This option takes precedence over `include`, so if a file path matches both `include` & `exclude` patterns it will be excluded.
+  This option takes precedence over `include`, so if a file path matches both `include` & `exclude` patterns, it will be excluded.
 - `maxCommits` - by default pint will try to find all commits on the current branch, this requires full git history to be present, if we have a shallow clone this might fail to find only current branch commits and give us a huge list.
-  If the number of commits returned by branch discovery is more than `maxCommits` then pint will fail to run.
+  If the number of commits returned by branch discovery is more than `maxCommits`, then pint will fail to run.
 - `baseBranch` - base branch to compare `HEAD` commit with when calculating the list of commits to check.